Vorlonhomeworld/BBCL/10 Arithmetic.md

 ```

 This would give you 16, which is what you'd expect of it.
-Common Lisp will also let you use this command for negative exponetials too!
+Common Lisp will also let you use this command for negative exponentials too!
 For that all you have to do is enter:

 ```